What is a Health Care Advocate? What makes you different from other advocates found in hospitals and community?

 BECOME EMPOWERED AND ENGAGED IN YOUR HEALTH CARE

-There are ways to communicate with your health-care providers to get the best results.
-You want to focus on using clear language, asking informed questions, and “keeping your cool.”
+There are ways to communicate with your healthcare providers to get the best results.
+Focus on using clear language, asking informed questions, and “keeping your cool.”
 Remember that it is always best to stay in control of your emotions and to be respectful.
 This will give you the best chance of building a trusting and efficient relationship with the members of your health-care team.

 People don’t always know that they have rights within the Canadian healthcare system, let alone what those rights are.

 Here are some examples of your patient rights: